 - Extra virgin olive oil

-Prepare your jars.
-You can either sterilize your jars in the dishwasher or I have a pot of warm/hot water on the stove and place my jars into the pot, with lid on.
-I leave my jars in the pot until I am ready to pack the lemons.
+Prepare jars.
+Sterilize jars in dishwasher or pour hot water into jars.
 Once ready, tip water out of pot, let cool, air dry and pack lemons.

-After thirty days, add a little olive oil to cover (optional) and refrigerate for up to 1 year.
-Rinse the lemons before using.
+In one month, transfer lemons to smaller jars ( for gifts) and refrigerate.
+Add a little olive oil to cover (optional) and refrigerate for up to 1 year.